tarantool/doc/doc/reference/reference_lua/box_info.rst

     .. _box_info_replication_upstream_peer:

-    * **replication.upstream.peer** contains the replication user name, host IP adress and port number used for the instance.
+    * **replication.upstream.peer** contains the replication user name, host IP address and port number used for the instance.
       See more in :ref:`Monitoring a replica set <replication-monitoring>`.

     .. _box_info_replication_upstream_lag: